MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 * RDLC

-  RDLC layouts are based on client report definition layouts (.rdlc or .rdl file types).
-These layouts are created and modified by using SQL Server Report Builder.
-The design concept for RDLC layouts is similar to Word layouts, where the layout defines the general format of the report and determines the fields from the dataset to include.
-Designing RDLC layouts is more advanced than Word layouts.
-For more information, see [Designing RDLC Report Layouts](/dynamics-nav/Designing-RDLC-Report-Layouts).
+  RDLC layouts are based on client report definition layout files (.rdl or .rdlc file types).
+These layouts are created and modified by using SQL Server Report Builder or Microsoft RDLC Report Designer.
+The design concept for RDLC layouts is similar to Word layouts, where the layout determines what fields to show and how they're arranged.
+However, designing RDLC layouts is more advanced than Word layouts.

+  For more information, see [Create RDL Layout Report](/dynamics365/business-central/dev-itpro/developer/devenv-howto-rdl-report-layout).

 * External

-  An external layout type is custom layout type.
+  An external layout type refers to an advanced type that's specially designed for specific reports.
+The reports and the layouts themselves are typically provided by partners, not Microsoft.
+The actual file type of the layout will vary depending the provider.

+  For more information, see [Developing a Custom Report Render](/dynamics365/business-central/dev-itpro/developer/devenv-report-custom-render).

 ## Layout sources